ScoopInstaller/Excavator/README.md

 This image allows for automated updates of [Scoop](https://scoop.sh) buckets.

+**Note:** This image is no longer necessary - automated updates are handled by GitHub Actions now.
+Read https://github.com/ScoopInstaller/Scoop/wiki/Buckets#using-template for more information.

 ## Usage
 - Add `bin\bucket-updater.ps1` to your Bucket (see: [bucket-updater.ps1](#example-binbucket-updaterps1))
 - Create `docker-compose.yml` on your Docker Host (see: [docker-compose.yml](#example-docker-composeyml))